ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 {: #vpc-tg-dns-iam-admin}
 {: step}

 The admin team will need to have Admin access to the IAM-enabled resources in the account used in this tutorial.
 See [How do I assign a user full access as an account administrator?](https://{DomainName}/docs/account?topic=account-iamfaq#account-administrator).
 The admin team will be responsible for creating the IAM resources.
-The instructions below use the `ibmcloud iam api-key-create` command to create an api key for the admin.
+The instructions below use the `ibmcloud iam api-key-create` command to create an API key for the admin.
 The api key will be used by terraform to perform tasks on your behalf.

 The api keys are the same as a passwords to your account.
 Keep the api keys safe.
 {: note}